-For rent reform activities, describe the number and results of any hardship requests:
+For rent reform activities, describe the number and results of any hardship requests: No hardship requests were received

-If benchmarks were not achieved or if the activity was determined ineffective provide a narrative explanation of the challenges and it possible, identity potential new strategies that might be more effective: Not applicable
+If benchmarks were not achieved or if the activity was determined ineffective provide a narrative explanation of the challenges and it possible, identity potential new strategies that might be more effective: Average error rate remains above 2% due to staffing changes.
+This is expected to improve with ongoing departmental support and staff development training.

-If benchmarks or metrics have been revised, identify original indicator(s) and new indicator(s) of activities status and impact: Baseline, benchmarks, etc. will be reviewed and revised, as needed, during 2017.
+If benchmarks or metrics have been revised, identify original indicator(s) and new indicator(s) of activities status and impact: Baseline, benchmarks, etc. will be reviewed and revised, as needed, during 2018.